 Additionally, in 2023, the Code Caribbean program expanded furthermore due to additional financing from:

+Skills for the Future loan (IDB BL-L1044) which provides financing for an additional 28 schools for Standard 5 & 6 where the Code Caribbean program will be taught, benefitting a total of 2,625 students.

 FIFA (soccer association) decided to provide financing to the Ministry of Education to allow the teaching of the computer science program in an additional 40 schools.

-Skills for the Future loan (IDB BL-L1044) which provides financing for an additional 28 schools where the Code Caribbean program will be taught.
+This includes Standards 2-4 for the 17 for the same Skills for the Future schools as well as Standards 2-6 for an additional 23 schools, and benefitting a total of 5,760 students.

 TC Name: Promoting STEAM for Innovation in the Caribbean: (Code Caribbean)